Where are women getting their information? Experiences of a physiotherapist working with pregnant and postnatal women

 - Another woman felt pressure on her pelvic floor during training and noticed abdominal bulging when doing dips and pull ups.
 The links between the effect of intra-abdominal pressure (IAP) on the pelvic floor and/or abdominal wall is not always obvious for our clients, so assisting them to understand through Pelvic Floor First resources can assist them to gain insights into how different exercises may be affecting them.

-- A third client made an ideal choice to come in and check her technique early in her pregnancy, after reading The Pregnancy Guide.
+- A third client made an ideal choice to come in and check her technique early in her pregnancy, after reading Pelvic Floor Health for Expectant and new Mums.
 Both her pelvic floor and her pregnancy abdominal bracing technique were checked, refined and specific training advice was given.
 Seeing women early in their pregnancy to build their skill levels in these baseline exercises also means that they can learn what they may need to modify further along during their pregnancy.

 Returning to sport and exercise after the birth: We cannot always assume that a client has regained their full pelvic floor and abdominal strength after birth when they attend a training program.